Steve-Pellissery/Toxicity-vs-GameSuccess/README.md

 Toxicity vs Game Success
 An Empirical Analysis of Online Gaming Communities & Player Engagement

-This project investigates whether community toxicity impacts a game's success, or whether player engagement (playtime) is a stronger predictor of profitability.
-Using 150k+ Steam reviews and game metadata, this study combines descriptive analytics, visualizations, and regression models to uncover what truly drives game performance.
+This project explores whether community toxicity impacts a game's success, or whether player engagement (playtime) is a more powerful driver of profitability.
+Using over 150,000 Steam reviews and game metadata, the analysis combines descriptive statistics, visualizations, and regression models to uncover what truly influences game performance.

 🎯 Research Question